-Bolognese Sauce is an easy to make tomato-based meat sauce perfect on any pasta!
+Bolognese is an easy-to-make meat sauce that is perfect for any type of pasta!

-Ever wonder what makes Bolognese different than a typical spaghetti sauce?
-While it is a tomato-based meat sauce made with garlic and onion, it also includes the addition of celery and carrot plus a little bit of milk.
-It may sound unusual but these ingredients add a distinct flavor, a bit of richness, and some sweetness.
+Bolognese differs from typical spaghetti sauce with the addition of celery and carrot plus a little bit of milk.
+While it may sound unusual, these ingredients add a distinct flavor, a bit of richness, and some sweetness.

-Milk: An unusual but traditional ingredient in an authentic bolognese sauce.
+- Milk: An unusual but traditional ingredient in an authentic bolognese sauce.

 How To Make Bolognese Sauce